-Central provisions of The Leahy-Smith America Invents Act, or the America Invents Act, went into effect on September 16, 2012 and on March 16, 2013.
-The America Invents Act includes a number of significant changes to U.S. patent law.
-These changes include provisions that affect the way patent applications are being filed, prosecuted and litigated.
-For example, the America Invents Act enacted proceedings involving post-issuance patent review procedures, such as inter partes review, or IPR, and post-grant review, that allow third parties to challenge the validity of an issued patent in front of the USPTO Patent Trial and Appeal Board.
+The Leahy-Smith America Invents Act, or the America Invents Act, provides for proceedings involving post-issuance patent review procedures, such as inter partes review, or IPR, and post-grant review, that allow third parties to challenge the validity of an issued patent in front of the USPTO Patent Trial and Appeal Board.
 Each proceeding has different eligibility criteria and different patentability challenges that can be raised.
 IPRs permit any person (except a party who has been litigating the patent for more than a year) to challenge the validity of the patent on the grounds that it was anticipated or made obvious by prior art.
 Patents covering pharmaceutical products have been subject to attack in IPRs from generic drug companies and from hedge funds.
 If it is within nine months of the issuance of the challenged patent, a third party can petition the USPTO for post-grant review, which can be based on any invalidity grounds and is not limited to prior art patents or printed publications.